32 Questions to Ask When Renting an Apartment: The Ultimate Checklist

 Can I make changes to the apartment?If you're interested in making changes to the apartment, such as painting the walls, find out how that affects your lease terms and security deposit agreement.
 In some cases, you'll need to restore the walls to their original color or cover the cost of repainting in order to comply with your lease agreement and get your deposit back when you move out.
 Discuss this with the landlord in advance to see if you can get around this.
 If the property is in a rental community, the chances are higher you'll have to deliver the property back to its original condition.
 When renting a condo, landlords may be happy to have a tenant who wants to invest in improving their property.
 Just be sure to talk with them.

-What is your guest policy?Most leases include some sort of policy that determines how long a guest may stay with you, and how many guests are allowed.
+What is the building's guest policy?Most leases include some sort of policy that determines how long a guest may stay with you, and how many guests are allowed.
 Find out in advance to avoid any unpleasant surprises.

 Is there any storage available?Many buildings have storage units available for residents to use.
 Ask whether your building has storage units and whether or not it costs extra to use one.